VOLTTRON/volttron/docs/source/deploying-volttron/secure-deployment-considerations.rst

 and `nginx <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_
 (relevant portions of their respective documentation pages are linked).

-To set up a basic reverse proxy for VOLTTRON using apache, please refer to this document:
+To set up a reverse proxy for VOLTTRON using apache, please refer to this document:
 :ref:`Apache Reverse Proxy Setup <Apache-Reverse-Proxy-Setup>`